-The Tragic Loss That Changed Led Zeppelin Forever
+The Day a Tragic Loss Changed Led Zeppelin Forever

 Led Zeppelin appeared to lead something of a charmed existence during the early part of their career, enjoying blockbuster success with fans in spite of negative reviews from critics and quickly earning a spot near the top of the rock 'n' roll pantheon.
 But by the mid-'70s, they seemed to be suffering from a curse, as multiple setbacks kept them from capitalizing on the momentum they'd built – and on July 26, 1977, when singer Robert Plant suddenly lost his five-year-old son Karac to a stomach virus, it nearly split the band completely.